Arraying/bacvm/specification/specification.md

 ##### Conditional
 1) The left hand side of the comparison.
 2) The right hand side of the comparison.

-3) The instruction to execute a `goto` on if true.
+This will start a new reader, with whether or not it's reading being determined by the output of the condition.

-As an example, comparing equality on two numbers:
+As an example, comparing equality on two numbers
 ```
 fi c_eq
 pu 2
 pu 2
-pu 55
 ff
 ```